hzeng33/Crypto-Hustle-Lite/README.md

 npm install
 ```

-### Run Crypto Hustle Lite
+### Run Crypto Hustle Pro

-Note: In the 'required features only' version of this lab, there is no side navigation bar with the list of crypto scams, however the current state of this repo includes the stretch features, where that side nav bar has been included.
+Note: In the 'required features only' version of this lab, there is no chart at the bottom of the detail page with the mapping of the coin price over the last 30 days, however the current state of this repo includes the stretch features, where that price graph is included.

 In the repo directory, run the following in your terminal:

 ```sh
 npm run dev

 ```

 Visit the web application in the browser